 The digital domain offers compact solutions for complex problems, all solved with digital logic.

 Analog circuit design sounds scary, but let's break it down and study everything step by step.

 Here we will take a look at how to get started with designing for powerful but tiny microcontrollers.

 For digital designers the FPGA is a goldmine, it allows you to build digital circuits using software!

 Smart electronics are built around sensors, let's look at a few and see how to use them.

-If you are ready to begin learning electronics, start here!
-This lesson explains the course content, expectations you should have, and parts required for the course.
+Want to learn about digital electronics? start here!
+This lesson explains the course content, what expectations you should have and what parts are needed for the course.